 However, this does not have to do with just slaughter horses.
 All horses are routinely referred to as its.
 Just about any modern day article or report you read involving horses refers to them this way.
 I also notice that people who comment on blogs and in various social media — people who love horses — refer to them as its.

-Interestingly, when researching horse issues in newspapers and magazines of the 50’s, 60’s and 70’s, I notice that horses are always referred to as he, she or who.
+Interestingly, when researching horse issues in newspapers and magazines of the 50’s, 60’s and 70’s, I noticed that horses were always referred to as he, she or who.
 When did this desensitizing reference to horses as its begin?

-It unclear when it began, but what is clear is that it is time we give horses, and all animals, the respect they deserve as living, breathing, feeling, sentient beings by giving them their proper reference.
+It unclear when it began, but what is clear is that is time we give horses, and all animals for the matter, the respect they deserve as living, breathing, feeling, sentient beings by giving them their proper reference.

 So remember.
-Please.
 Watch your language!
 Horses are not its.